Phoenix (mythology)

-The phoenix (sometimes spelled phenix in American English; see spelling differences) is a legendary immortal bird that cyclically regenerates or is otherwise born again.
-Originating in Greek mythology, it has analogs in many cultures, such as Egyptian and Persian mythology.
-Associated with the sun, a phoenix obtains new life by rising from the ashes of its predecessor.
-Some legends say it dies in a show of flames and combustion, while others say that it simply dies and decomposes before being born again.
+The phoenix is a legendary immortal bird that cyclically regenerates or is otherwise born again.
+Originating in Greek mythology, it has analogues in many cultures, such as Egyptian and Persian mythology.
+Associated with the Sun, a phoenix obtains new life by rising from the ashes of its predecessor.
+Some legends say it dies in a show of flames and combustion, while others say that it simply burns to death and decomposes before being born again.
 In the Motif-Index of Folk-Literature, a tool used by folklorists, the phoenix is classified as motif B32.

 The origin of the phoenix has been attributed to Ancient Egypt by Herodotus and later 19th-century scholars, but other scholars think the Egyptian texts may have been influenced by classical folklore.
 Over time, the phoenix motif spread and gained a variety of new associations; Herodotus, Lucan, Pliny the Elder, Pope Clement I, Lactantius, Ovid, and Isidore of Seville are among those who have contributed to the retelling and transmission of the phoenix motif.
-Over time, extending beyond its origins, the phoenix could variously "symbolize renewal in general as well as the sun, time, the Roman Empire, metempsychosis, consecration, resurrection, life in the heavenly Paradise, Christ, Mary, virginity, the exceptional man, and certain aspects of Christian life".
+Over time, extending beyond its origins, the phoenix could variously "symbolise renewal in general as well as the sun, time, the Roman Empire, metempsychosis, consecration, resurrection, life in the heavenly paradise, Christ, Mary, virginity, the exceptional man, and certain aspects of Christian life".
 Some scholars have claimed that the poem De ave phoenice may present the mythological phoenix motif as a symbol of Christ's resurrection.

 Etymology

-The modern English word phoenix entered the English language from Latin, later reinforced by French.
+The modern English word phoenix (Note: Formerly also spelled phenix.) entered the English language from Latin, later reinforced by French.
 The word first entered the English language by way of a borrowing of Latin phoenīx into Old English (fenix).
 This borrowing was later reinforced by French influence, which had also borrowed the Latin noun.
-In time, the word developed specialized use in the English language: For example, the term could refer to an "excellent person" (12th century), a variety of heraldic emblem (15th century), and the name of a constellation (17th century).
+In time, the word developed specialised use in the English language: For example, the term could refer to an "excellent person" (12th century), a variety of heraldic emblem (15th century), and the name of a constellation (17th century).

 The Latin word comes from Greek φοῖνιξ (phoinix).
 The Greek word is first attested in the Mycenaean Greek po-ni-ke, which probably meant "griffin", though it might have meant "palm tree".
 That word is probably a borrowing from a West Semitic word for madder, a red dye made from Rubia tinctorum.
 The word Phoenician appears to be from the same root, meaning "those who work with red dyes".
 So phoenix might also have meant "the Phoenician bird" or "the purplish-red bird".